 Is my money safer in a national bank than in a smaller bank or credit union?

-Not really.
-Any FDIC-insured bank or NCUA-insured credit union protects deposits up to $250,000 per account holder, per account type.
-Some online banks spread deposits across partner banks to increase your coverage—sometimes up to $2 million.
-Always check the details before you open an account.
+Your money is equally protected at any FDIC-insured bank or NCUA-insured credit union.
+Both insure deposits up to $250,000 per account holder, per account type.
+Some online banks partner with multiple banks to extend coverage beyond that limit.
+Always confirm the insurance details before opening an account.

 Do national banks pay good interest rates?

-Usually not.
-Most national banks offer low interest on checking and savings accounts.
-For higher APYs, look at online banks like SoFi, Capital One, or Discover—or compare CD rates if you’re willing to lock in your money.
+Most national banks pay lower interest rates on checking and savings compared to online banks.
+If earning more on deposits is a priority, look at online banks or high-yield accounts.
+Certificates of deposit can also offer higher rates if you’re willing to lock in your money.